 |Mac Thi Nhung (Research PhD)

-Thesis title: Promoting compliance behaviours in the time of the COVID-19 pandemic
+Thesis title: Understanding QR code check-in and compliance behaviour in the COVID-19 pandemic

 |Karen Wildman (Research PhD)